OriginChain docs

 07 · backups & pitr

-Sealed-segment PITR (segment-boundary granularity, ~5–10 min restore window) is included on every tier.
-Intra-segment LSN-precise PITR (sub-second granularity, ~0.5–1.5 s data-loss window) is a paid add-on — see pricing.
+Continuous backups (segment-boundary granularity, ~5–10 min restore window) are included on every configuration.
+Sub-second precise PITR (~0.5–1.5 s data-loss window) is a paid add-on - see pricing.